Double-coset zeta functions for groups acting on trees: Group actions on trees

-Local action diagrams can be constructed from a group action on a tree $(G,T)$ as follows: Let $\pi$ be the quotient map on $(G,T)$ and choose a set of representatives $V^*$ of the $G$-orbits on $VT$.
+Local action diagrams can be constructed from a group action on a tree $(G,T)$ without edge inversions as follows: Let $\pi$ be the quotient map on $(G,T)$ and choose a set of representatives $V^*$ of the $G$-orbits on $VT$.
 Following~\cite[Definition~3.6]{resm:lad}, the \emph{local action diagram associated to $(G,T)$ and $V^*$} is defined as follows: \begin{itemize} \item[(i)] $\Gamma=G\backslash T$ is the quotient graph of $(G,T)$; \item[(ii)] for every $a\in E\Gamma$, let $v^*\in V^*$ be such that $\pi(v^*)=o(a)$ and define

 \item[(iii)] for every $c\in V\Gamma$ with representative $c^*\in V^*$, let $G(c)$ be the closure in~$\mathrm{Sym}(X_c)$ of the permutation group induced by $G_{c^*}$ acting on $X_c$. \end{itemize} Note that the standard edge weight on the quotient graph $\Gamma$ is given by $\omega(a)=|X_a|$, for every $a\in E\Gamma$.
 Up to isomorphism of local action diagrams (cf.~\cite[Definition~3.2]{resm:lad}), every group action on a tree~$(G,T)$ has a unique associated local action diagram (cf.~\cite[Lemma~3.7]{resm:lad}).
-Thus we refer to \emph{the} local action diagram associated to $(G,T)$.
-Moreover, one of the key results in~\cite{resm:lad} (recalled in Theorem~\ref{thm:UD}) shows that every local action diagram arises as the local action diagram associated to a group action on a tree.
+Thus, we refer to \emph{the} local action diagram associated to $(G,T)$.

+Note that two actions might have the same local action diagram (cf.~Example~\ref{ex:lads}(ii)).
+One of the key results in~\cite{resm:lad} (recalled in Theorem~\ref{thm:UD}) shows that, up to natural notions of isomorphisms, there is a bijective correspondence between (P)-closed actions on trees and local action diagrams.

 \begin{ex} \begin{itemize} \item[(i)] Let $\Gamma$ be a connected graph with an edge weight $\omega\colon E\Gamma\to\Z_{\geq 1}$.
 Let $T$ and $G=\Aut_\pi(T)$ as in Example~\ref{exintro}.
 Then the local action diagram $\lad$ associated to $(G,T)$ is given by taking, for every $a\in E\Gamma$, a set $X_a$ of cardinality $\omega(a)$, and by setting